More Training Tips

 The Norwegian Waddle Race

 This very neat team-building idea was sent to me by a fellow Scouter.
-We plan on using it at out upcoming Junior Leader Training Graduation Weekend this June.
+We plan on using it at our upcoming Junior Leader Training Graduation Weekend this June.
 Here's a text description of how it works:

 EQUIPMENT - for each team of 5.
 Two 12ft spars - One 6ft spat.
 Three 18 ft ropes for lashing and four 18ft guide ropes.

 Teams lash two long spars onto shear legs to form a cross-piece.
-(Use square lashings at all three points) Tie four guide ropes to top of shears.
+(Use square lashings at all three points) Tie four guide ropes to the top of shears.
 Raise shears.
 Four Scouts keep shears upright.
 One Scout steps onto the cross-piece and waddles along by lifting butts of shear legs alternately and walking forward.

-First team to waddle 30 ft wins.
+The first team to waddle 30 ft wins.

 If we pull this off correctly, I'll look forward to adding actual photos of the event on the Team Building Photo Page.

-I had a great time at out Greater Niagara Frontier Council's University of Scouting on March 9.
+I had a great time at our Greater Niagara Frontier Council's University of Scouting on March 9.
 I had the pleasure of sharing information about our special format of Troop JLT to an audience of almost 40 Scouters.
 It was also nice to see about 5 or 6 youth including a Troop senior patrol leader who previously attended the Council's JLTC.
 I hope that all interested parties visit this site often and "steal all you can".